rxRui/GFLMM/README.md

 # Demo.R
 Demo.R can be directly executed to obtain testing results based on the generated pseudo-sample, using our proposed method (gflmmLA.wei()) as well as a candidate method (gflmmPQL()).
 The Poisson-distributed case can also be accessed by simply changing the parameters from `fam=binomial` and `adj=1.0` to `fam=poisson` and `adj=0.25`.
 Here, the `adj` parameter is used to control the size of the Poisson-distributed response for numerical analysis.

+# FPCA_comparison.R
+The file FPCA_comparison.R is used to illustrate the robust performance of different FPCA methods for parameter estimation due to various representations of multivariate functional predictors $X$.
+In particular, FPCA methods in the R package \texttt{MFPCA} and \texttt{fgm} are used to produce different types of representations for the same $X$.

+The following R packages are required:

+library(fgm)

+library(lme4)

+library(RLRsim)

+library(FDA)

+library(mvtnorm)

+library(MFPCA)

+library(fda.usc)